-I. Possible actions by the faculty member

-- A. Notify the Program Director in writing that an incident has occurred and has been dealt with. - B. Grant no credit for the work (exam or assignment) in question. - C. Assign a grade of "F" or zero for the work in question. - D. Recommend the student to be referred to the Incident Review Committee. - E. If the alleged incident occurs during a final examination, a grade of "I" (incomplete) shall be given the student until a decision by the faculty is determined.

-II.
-Possible actions by the Program Director
+- I. Possible actions by the faculty member - A. Notify the Program Director in writing that an incident has occurred and has been dealt with. - B. Grant no credit for the work (exam or assignment) in question. - C. Assign a grade of "F" or zero for the work in question. - D. Recommend the student to be referred to the Incident Review Committee. - E. If the alleged incident occurs during a final examination, a grade of "I" (incomplete) shall be given the student until a decision by the faculty is determined. - II.
+Possible actions by the Program Director - A. The Program Director will investigate any misconduct or reported dishonesty related to testing and preparation of written assignments and documents the results of the investigation.

-- A. The Program Director will investigate any misconduct or reported dishonesty related to testing and preparation of written assignments and documents the results of the investigation. - B. Based on the results of the investigation, the Program Director shall refer the student through academic administration channels.
-The Program Director shall recommend to academic administration that one or more of the following specific actions be considered: - Issue a warning and place a written report of the incident in the student's permanent record maintained in the Program Director's Office. - 2.
-Place the student on probation at the College for a specified period of time. - 3.
-Recommend the student be referred to the Incident Review Committee.
+- B. Based on the results of the investigation, the Program Director shall refer the student through academic administration channels.
+The Program Director shall recommend to academic administration that one or more of the following specific actions be considered: - 1.
+Issue a warning and place a written report of the incident in the student's permanent record maintained in the Program Director's Office. - 2.
+Place the student on probation at the College for a specified period.